verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.3.6
 Fixes:

-- Resolved an issue in OpenSearch where user provided JVM Heap size setting was not used.
+- Resolved an issue in OpenSearch where user provided JVM heap size setting was not used.

 ### v1.3.5
 Component version updates: